ARTICLE I COURSE OF STUDY

 (2) in the 3L class based upon two semesters of study in their 2L year; and

 (3) in the last graduating class based on two semesters of study in their 3L year

 These determinations shall be made at the times set forth in 19.1(a) and (b) above.

-19.2 Eligibility for Academic Honors To be eligible for receiving the academic honors set forth in 19.1 (a), (b) and (c) above, students must complete fourteen graded units of instruction during the two semesters of their 1L year, their 2L year, and their 3L year.
+19.2 Eligibility for Academic Honors To be eligible for receiving the academic honors set forth in 19.1 (a), (b) and (c) above, students must complete fourteen graded units of instruction during the two semesters of the relevant academic year (1L year, 2L year, or 3L year).
 This requirement will not apply to the class of 2011 for their 2L academic year only.
 The Registrar shall calculate GPAs using the grade point values for determining membership in Order of the Coif.

 19.3 Disclosure to Students Students who are applying for or considering applying for judicial clerkships or academic positions can obtain information about the above academic honors from the Dean of Students.
 All students can choose to share this information with faculty who are recommending them for a judicial clerkship or academic position.
 It has been the long-standing practice that students do not disclose this information to other students.
 This has played an important role in contributing to the collaborative culture of this academic community.
 Your respect for this practice will help to maintain this collaborative culture.

 19.4 Disclosure by Students in Resume and Correspondence Students may list their honors only on their resumes and correspondence used for applications for clerkships and academic positions.
-No honors information will be on official and unofficial transcripts.
-Students may list the following information when applicable:
+When applicable, students may list the following information:

-(c) First-Year (Second-Year, Third-Year) Boalt Scholar (one of top three students)
+(f) First-Year (Second-Year, Third-Year) Berkeley Law Scholar (one of top three students)